England v West Indies cricket – Test schedule TV protection, dates and times plus results - TheNewsTrace

 The third Test match will start on Friday 24th July till Tuesday 28th July.

-It’s going to happen from Previous Trafford Cricket Floor in Manchester, as with the second Test.
+It should happen from Outdated Trafford Cricket Floor in Manchester, as with the second Test.

 England v West Indies results